Motifs in the James Bond film series: Technical briefing with Q

 There are several running jokes throughout the series.
 Established in Goldfinger is Q's continuing disgust at how his equipment is often lost, damaged or destroyed by Bond during missions.
 Another is how easily distracted Bond is in the lab ("Now pay attention") as Q rattles off details about the use of the equipment which Bond needs to commit to memory.
 Another part of the customary byplay between Q and Bond is Bond's amused reaction to the latest devices and the Quartermaster's indignant response ("I never joke about my work").
 There are also sight gags showing prototype equipment.
 In the field, however, Bond always remembers the details and takes full advantage of the tools supplied.

 Desmond Llewelyn played Q in seventeen Bond films, appearing in more Bond films than any other actor, where he worked with the first five James Bond actors.
 Llewelyn's first film was the second in the Eon series, From Russia with Love, after the actor who played the part in Dr. No, Peter Burton, was unavailable for the filming schedule.
 (Burton's character was not yet called Q, but "the Armourer", Major Boothroyd, who instructed Bond on a new firearm, the Walther PPK.)
-After appearing as Q's assistant in The World Is Not Enough, John Cleese appeared as Q in Pierce Brosnan's last film, Die Another Day.
+After appearing as Q's assistant 'R' in The World Is Not Enough, John Cleese appeared as Q in Pierce Brosnan and Desmond Llewelyn's last film, Die Another Day.
 For Daniel Craig's third film, Skyfall, the character was re-introduced, with Ben Whishaw playing the part.